labforge/sdk-demos/README.md

 ## Overview

-This repository contains the Python SDK samples for [Bottlenose cameras](https://www.labforge.ca/features-bottlenose/).
+This repository contains the Python SDK samples for [Bottlenose cameras](https://www.labforge.ca/features-bottlenose/), and a C++ example for [stereo acquisition and calibration](calibrator/README.md).

 The camera supports the GEV 2.1 standard and does work with major Machine Vision software packages out of the box without additional drivers, please see our documentation